Updated: April 12, 2018

 At home, the story is more textured.
 After returning from her five-month Bosnian mission, her two-year-old son, Ian, didn’t recognize her.
 “He wasn’t too sure who this lady was,” Carignan says.
 When he remembered her as mother, she couldn’t leave the house for a jog without the toddler worrying she would never come back.
 “He has to learn to trust you again,” she says.
 Her children are now aged nine to 20, and on exercises and trips, she calls them just once a week, usually on Sunday mornings when the teenagers are awake.
 “I don’t want to be a nuisance,” she says.
 “I try to call when they would naturally be around.
 If not, that’s fine.
 They can catch me the next week.”
 Upon return from each trip, she drifts back into family life, watching her son’s hockey games, cooking pizza on Friday nights and, at one point, taking classes with her husband in Argentine tango.

 Carignan’s family has been her greatest ally.
-When she is posted to Ottawa this summer for her new position, her children will move for a ninth time, the perpetual new kids in places from Kansas to Quebec.
-“We know how it goes down,” says her 17-year-old daughter, Amelie.
+When she was posted to Ottawa the summer of 2016 for her new position, her children moved for a ninth time, the perpetual new kids in places from Kansas to Quebec.
+“We know how it goes down,” says her then 17-year-old daughter, Amelie.
 “First of all, we get rid of all our food . . . then there’s the vacating the house when visits happen . . . on moving day, we’re all kind of here when the movers come in case they need help.”
-Currently, the family lives in a subdivision in the Greater Toronto Area, while Carignan does professional development at the Canadian Forces College.

-Zack, 20, is now in his second year at the Royal Military College, and Amelie will begin basic training in July to become a combat engineer like her mother.
+Zack, 20 [at time of publication], attends the Royal Military College, and Amelie was scheduled to begin basic training in July to become a combat engineer like her mother.
 “I’m someone who’s physically fit, and I’m also interested in my studies,” says Amelie, a gymnast.
 Her father doesn’t think he will cry to see her leave, knowing the rucksacks are now custom-made and students go through sexual conduct training.
 Carignan herself is helping to shape that training—another component of “the Jennie effect.”
 She recently raised the point to her colleagues that the training shows young men how not to touch or speak to women but doesn’t offer them an alternative.
-Thus, this September, the Royal Military College will resume teaching ballroom dance.
+Thus the Royal Military College will resume teaching ballroom dance.